Common Misperceptions About the Ontario Disability Tax Credit

 The disability tax credit has helped countless families across Canada.
 Unfortunately, other families fail to receive the benefits they need and deserve because of misinformation about the program.
 Here are some common mistakes people make regarding the Ontario disability tax credit:

 • No Taxable Income, No Disability Tax Credit – The credit is a tax deduction, so you need to be a taxpayer to benefit, right?
 Wrong.
 If you’re disabled and don’t earn enough income to pay taxes, you can potentially transfer the tax credit to another individual, still getting your family the money it needs.
-If you have a relative that helps you with the “basic necessities of everyday life,” including personal care and/or financial support, that relative can receive the tax credit on your behalf.
-The vast majority of eligible disabled people in Canada are able to either receive the credit themselves, or transfer it.
+If you have a relative who helps you with the “basic necessities of everyday life,” including personal care and/or financial support, that relative can receive the tax credit on your behalf.
+The vast majority of eligible disabled people in Canada can either receive the credit themselves or transfer it.

 If you are currently unable to work and want to get assistance for yourself and your family through the Ontario Disability Tax Credit program, you may be confused about your eligibility.
 The best advice would be to get in touch with an organization specializing in helping people receive disability benefits.